masatoru/ConsoleAppB2cRopc/README.md

 You need to change values of `{{Your Tenant Name}}` and `{{Your Client ID}}` to build.

-You can get idtoken and access token if you signin successfully.
+You can get id token and access token if you signin successfully.